Nellaker-group/UNetHAPPY/README.md

 ### Making Training Data

-After correcting model predictions in QuPath to generate training data, those corrections can be extracted to csv files using Groovy scripts (I will add these scripts to this repo soon).
+After correcting model predictions in QuPath to generate training data, those corrections can be extracted to csv files using Groovy scripts in `/qupath`.

 You can then use `/happy/microscopefile/make_tile_dataset.py` to generate corresponding images and annotation csvs from the files generated by the Groovy scripts.
 These should be saved to your project directory.

-## Warnings
+### Tissues

-* As model training isn't integrated with the database yet, models, and the training runs that created them, will need to be added to the dataset manually before using them for WSI evaluation.
-There is a script `/happy/db/add_model.py` to help with this.
+This section of the readme will be filled out later!
+For now, you can look at the public repos happy and/or placenta to get an idea (or ask me).